Tashme Internment Camp: Services, resources, and organizations

-School
+Education

 There was an elementary school that was created and operated by the BCSC, Japanese Canadian internees at Tashme, and other organizations.
-The Federal government provided course materials and teachers for students from grades 1–8, while the provincial government declined to provide any assistance.
-Following requests to the BCSC in 1942 from the parent teacher association for a high school to be provided, after the request was declined by the government, the Women's Missionary Society of the United Church of Canada later organized for a high school to operate in 1943.
-The high school classes were run in the same building as the elementary school and due to the fact that the elementary school ran from 9:30 AM to 3:30 PM, the high school had to run from 3:30 PM to 9:30 PM.
+The Federal government provided course materials and teachers for students of grades 1–8, while the provincial government declined to provide any assistance.
+Following requests to the BCSC in 1942 from the parent teacher association for a high school to be provided, after the request was declined by the government, the Women's Missionary Society of the United Church of Canada (UCCan) later organized for a high school to operate in 1943.
+The high school classes were run in the same building as the elementary school and due to the fact that the elementary school ran from 9:30 am to 3:30 pm, the high school had to run from 3:30 to 9:30 pm.

 There were four missionaries that taught academic courses, receiving $75 each month; while six Japanese teachers taught commercial courses, volunteering their time for the high school students after teaching the elementary students during the day.
 The students did the maintenance work for the school.
 In academics, the students were taught English literature, grammar, social studies, health, math, science, Latin, and French; while in the commercial courses students were taught shorthand, typing, home economics, arts, and bookkeeping.

 The high school students had to pay an additional $9 per course on top of the $2 that other British Columbian high schoolers had to pay.
 The schools ran on Monday through Thursday, with Friday as a day off and Saturday as a day to worship, be social, and in the afternoon, listen to music.

-The Anglican Church managed a kindergarten that had 120 students, run by two missionaries and two Japanese-Canadians.
+The Anglican Church managed a kindergarten that had 120 students, run by two missionaries and two Japanese Canadians.
 The teachers at the elementary schools were mainly recruited Japanese Canadians from Tashme, most of whom were recent graduates.

 The school followed the curriculum of the BC Department of Education.
 The school opened on January 26, 1943, as well as the hospital.
-The school had 629 students in grades 1-9 enrolled and 30 teachers.
+The school had 629 students in grades 1–9 enrolled and 30 teachers.
 The schools were operated in milking and stock barns which previously had been used to house single men and were intended to be converted back to barns after the war, so many of the barn fixtures and appliances were not removed while the schools operated.
 The Vancouver school board donated used textbooks, desks, and equipment.